kevinding0218/InterviewDocuments/Q and A/Interview - C#.md

 - Yield keyword helps us to do deferred execution
 	- It helps to provide custom iteration without creating temp collections.
 	- It helps to do state-full iteration
+	- yield return a single object as part of the `IEnumerable<Type>` which is the return of  the function, using yield could get rid of a temp list storage.
 	- A `yield return` statement can't be located in a try-catch block.
 A `yield return` statement can be located in the try block of a try-finally statement. e.g:
 ```